-- 8. In compliance with the Americans with Disabilities Act, all applicants and admitted students must be, with reasonable accommodation, physically and mentally capable of performing the essential functions of the program outlined below in the Core Performance Standards of Admission and Progression developed by the Southern Council on Collegiate Education for Nursing and adopted by all Nursing Programs in the Tennessee Board of Regents system (TBR Policy 2:03:00:00 II B 6). - a.
+- Students without previous college experience must have completed: - a. two years of high school mathematics; and - b. two years of high school science. - 6.
+If the applicant has been enrolled in another Nursing Program, the nursing courses will be evaluated for transfer credit on an individual basis. - Earned a grade of "C" or better for all transferred nursing courses. - b.
+Transfers accepted on a space available basis. - 7.
+If three or more years have elapsed since enrollment in a nursing program, the nursing courses must be repeated. - 8.
+If five or more years have elapsed since previous college enrollment, the following requirements apply: - a.
+Anatomy and Physiology courses must be repeated. - b.
+All current application/enrollment requirements apply. - 9.
+In compliance with the Americans with Disabilities Act, all applicants and admitted students must be, with reasonable accommodation, physically and mentally capable of performing the essential functions of the program outlined below in the Core Performance Standards of Admission and Progression developed by the Southern Council on Collegiate Education for Nursing and adopted by all Nursing Programs in the Tennessee Board of Regents system (TBR Policy 2:03:00:00 II B 6). - a.
 Communication abilities sufficient for interaction with others in verbal, nonverbal and written form. - Interpersonal abilities sufficient to interact with individuals, families, and groups from a variety of social, emotional, cultural, and intellectual backgrounds. - c.
 Critical thinking ability sufficient for appropriate clinical judgment and utilization of the nursing process. - d.
 Physical abilities sufficient to move from room to room and maneuver in small spaces. - e.
-Strength to perform patient care and assist with patient mobility. - Gross and fine motor abilities sufficient to provide safe and effective nursing care. - g.
+Strength to perform patient care and assist with patient mobility. - f.
+Gross and fine motor abilities sufficient to provide safe and effective nursing care. - g.
 Auditory ability sufficient to monitor and assess health needs. - h.
-Visual ability sufficient for observation and assessment necessary to provide safe and effective nursing care. - Tactile ability sufficient for physical assessment and intervention. - i.
-Ability to be responsive within appropriate time periods. - 9.
+Visual ability sufficient for observation and assessment necessary to provide safe and effective nursing care. - Tactile ability sufficient for physical assessment and intervention. - j.
+Ability to be responsive within appropriate time periods. - 10.
 Once admitted, students are required to submit documentation of the following entry requirements prior to the first day of nursing classes.
 If the documentation is not completed prior to the first day of classes, students will not be permitted to start the Nursing Program. - a.
 Health Requirements: All nursing students must submit evidence of good health by returning a completed Physical Examination form.
 Forms are given to the students once admitted into the Nursing Program.
-All students must have a: - Documented negative TB Skin Test and/or Chest X-Ray yearly.
-TB Skin Tests must be within three Program. - 2.
+All students must have - Documented negative TB Skin Test and/or Chest X-Ray yearly.
+TB Skin Tests must be within three months of the start of the Program. - 2.
 Evidence of Immunity for: - a.
-Rubella (positive titer). - b.
+Rubella (positive titer).

+- b.
 Varicella zoster (chicken pox) (positive titer). - c.
 Rubeola titer (positive titer). - d.
 Tetanus/diphtheria booster within the past ten years. - b.
-CPR Requirements: All students must submit evidence of a current Basic Cardiac Life Support (BCLS) certification (must include two-person CPR) for the health care professional.
-BCLS certification classes are offered by Columbia State Community College, the American Heart Association, or the Red Cross. - c.
+Basic Cardiac Life Support (BCLS) Requirements: All students must submit evidence of a current BCLS certification (must include two-person CPR) for the health care professional.
+BCLS certification classes are offered by Columbia State Community College or the American Heart Association. - c.
 Malpractice Insurance: Malpractice insurance is required for all clinical nursing courses.
 A group policy is available.
-The fee is assessed as a part of registration. - d.
+The fee is assessed annually as a part of registration. - d.
 Health Insurance: Students are responsible for all costs incurred related to health problems, including injuries occurring during clinical experiences.
 Some clinical agencies require that students provide verification of health insurance.
-Students must show documentation that they are covered by health insurance OR sign a waiver that states their responsibility for health care costs should these occur.
+Students must show documentation that they are covered by health insurance OR sign a waiver that states they accept responsibility for health care costs should injury occur.